zinujust/zinujust/README.md

 - 👋 Hi, I’m @zinujust
-- 👀 I’m interested in Full-stack Java Development
+- 👀 I’m interested in Web Development Roles
 - 🌱 AWS Certified!
 - 💞️ I’m looking to collaborate on any open source projects
 - 📫 reach out to me at: shariff.zainal7@gmail.com